denniskuijs/openremote/docs/Markdown/reading_guide.md

 - `8.
 AWS Production Instance (Migration)`
   In this document, I explained how I've migrated an production instance using the new `EBS` data volume.

+- `Additional Information`
   I wrote my documentation in markdown as the company uses this language for there internal wiki.
- The company followes the GitHub Flow workflow, which I also followed during my internship.
+The company followes the `GitHub` Flow workflow, which I also followed during my internship.
 All my user stories are written as issues and available on `GitHub`.

+  Beyond my internship assignment, I also contributed to the Open Source project by working on different issues.

   The company is already using my implementation in production (See `8.
 AWS Production Instance (Migration)`).
 It proves that my solution is delivering value to the company.

- I structured my documents on a chronological way, starting with my analysis (`1, 2 and 3`), going to the Research phase (`4`), After that the Implementation phase (`5-6`), At the end the Test phase (`7`) and lastly the migration to production (`8`)
+  I organized my documents in chronological order, starting with my analysis (`1, 2 and 3`), going to the Research phase (`4`), After that the Implementation phase (`5-6`), At the end the Test phase (`7`) and lastly the migration to production (`8`)

   Multiple stakeholders are involved in the project.
 I regularly talked with Don and Pierre about the progress of my assignment, they give me valuable ideas to improve the project even further.
-Rich reviewed my code (See chapter `4` in `5.
+Rich reviewed my code (See `5.
 Separate EBS (data) volume for storing/decoupling the IoT Data (Implementation)`) and we dicussed the technical implementation.

 ## 6.3.
-Professional standard
+Professional Standard
 - `1.
 Project Plan`
   This document describes the inital projectplan I've created in the first weeks of my internship.
 It outlines topics like the assignment, company, scope, research questions etc.